docker/compose/docs/wordpress.md

     MYSQL_DATABASE: wordpress
 ```

-Our Dockerfile relies on two supporting files - first up, `wp-config.php` is the standard Wordpress config file with a single change to make it read the MySQL host and port from the environment variables passed in by Fig:
+Two supporting files are needed to get this working - first up, `wp-config.php` is the standard Wordpress config file with a single change to make it read the MySQL host and port from the environment variables passed in by Fig:

 ```
 <?php